 For example, instead of buying a 20-year policy for $1 million, you could buy a 10-year policy for $600,000 and a 20-year policy for $400,000.
 If you build up assets and pay down debt over the next several years, your need for insurance decreases (because assets, such as savings, help cover this need).

-You might think to simply purchase only a shorter policy upfront for a higher coverage amount, say a 10-year policy for $1 million, and then in 10 years, purchase a second policy for $400,000, once the first expires.
+You might think to simply purchase only a shorter policy upfront for a higher coverage amount—say a 10-year policy for $1 million—and then in 10 years purchase a second policy for $400,000 when the first expires.
 But the cost of insurance increases as you age, and you may develop a condition or habit that also increases the cost of coverage or makes you uninsurable.

 It’s generally best to purchase insurance sooner (if you know you’ll need it) rather than later.